… or two VICs go SD

 I’ve bought two machines in an unknown state … as usual 🙂

-To my surprise, both machines were in a working state but needed a small dose of refurbishing :>
+To my surprise, both machines were working but needed a small dose of refurbishing :>

 - scratched case